The Future of Google Ads (AdWords) In the Next Decade

 How will privacy laws impact Google Ads tracking and attribution?

-Phil talked about how “Apple have moved to ITP2, Chrome’s following suit and that tracking will be become increasingly difficult.
-I anticipate that as remarketing becomes less useful, advertisers will shift spend up the funnel towards consideration and leverage predictive indicators rather than behavioural signals.”
+Phil talked about how “Apple has moved to ITP2, Chrome’s following suit and that tracking will have become increasingly difficult.
+As remarketing becomes less useful, I anticipate advertisers will shift spending up the funnel towards consideration and leverage predictive indicators rather than behavioural signals.”

-“Regarding the industry; there’ll probably be a mass extinction event as data providers and agencies that aren’t able to adapt to the new regulations lose business and fold.
+“Regarding the industry; there’ll probably be a mass extinction event as data providers and agencies that can’t adapt to the new regulations lose business and fold.
 Those that can adapt will probably come out the other side stronger for it and eat up market share.”

 Preet was “most concerned about the ACCC imposing heavy-handed restrictions.
 From the initial report we’ve seen – it’s GDPR on steroids.
 It feels like the industry could be going back ten years.”

 “Based on what they’re planning it would make doing business with Google pretty difficult.
-Without those measurements in place which we’ve all been addicted to, what are you going to do?
-How are you going to deduce whether your millions of dollars in investment are working or not?
+Without those measurements in place, which we’ve all been addicted to, what are you going to do?
+How will you deduce whether your millions of dollars in investment are working or not?
 That’s probably one of the big areas of concern.
 With that being said, we do need to regulate Facebook and Google.
-I don’t think that your average-joe is even close to understanding the sheer scale of data that’s being collected.”
+I don’t think that your average joe is even close to understanding the sheer scale of data that’s being collected.”

 Most of us agreed that remarketing and attribution would greatly suffer.
-Andrew asked us to “think about the attribution platform which Google have been talking about for years.
+Andrew asked us to “think about the attribution platform, which Google has been talking about for years.
 They haven’t solved it within the current environment.
 So – I’m not sure what hope the market has when these big platforms can’t talk to one another.”

-At this point we knew that most of us didn’t subscribe to my theory that Google Ads would become too costly for advertisers.
-But it was still interesting to hear the other point-of-views.
-We all believed that Google would find other inventory to monetise and would ensure that clicks were more effective (overlaying additional data).
-Additionally, that “attribution will become more important – as will other metrics such as Average Lifetime Value.” – Phil.
+At this point, we knew that most of us didn’t subscribe to my theory that Google Ads would become too costly for advertisers.
+But it was still interesting to hear the other points of view.
+We all believed that Google would find other inventory to monetise and ensure clicks were more effective (overlaying additional data).
+Additionally, “attribution will become more important – as will other metrics such as Average Lifetime Value.” – Phil.

-Miki who works within one of the highest CPC verticals referred to “overlaying first party data onto search campaign to drive efficiencies.
-It’s in Google’s best interest to work with advertisers to ensure Google Ads drives great ROI.
-The question is whether we’re providing Google with new data that they can then sell to other advertisers?”
+Miki who works within one of the highest CPC verticals, referred to “overlaying first party data onto search campaign to drive efficiencies.
+Working with advertisers to ensure Google Ads drives great ROI is in Google's best interest.
+The question is whether we’re providing Google with new data they can sell to other advertisers?”

 She also referred to a small business owner she knows (local gym owner), who “was back to relying on leaflet drops as paid search had become too expensive.”